 Q. My neighbor’s house is just like mine, but his assessment is much lower than mine.
 Do I have a case?

 A. You cannot try to appeal your assessment solely based on another property assessment.
 The hearing officer or judge is only interested in what your property is worth if it were on the market to sell, not what your neighbor’s house is worth.
-It is always best to have a qualified appraiser evaluate the value of your house based on its condition and the recent sales of comparable pieces of real estate.
+It is always best to have a qualified appraiser evaluate your house based on its condition and the recent sales of comparable pieces of real estate.

 Q. My property is not worth what my county says it is.
 Now what do I do?
 Can I appeal the assessment?

 A. Call Steidl and Steinberg at 412-391-8000 to discuss your assessment appeal options.

 Q. Do I need an attorney to help make my assessment appeal?

 A. You can represent yourself in an assessment appeal hearing.
 It should be noted that attorneys for the municipality and the school district may be present.
 They will be presenting evidence that will best serve their clients, not you.
 While you may think you are saving money by representing yourself at any hearing, you are not likely to receive the best outcome unless you have counsel.

 Attorneys who represent the school districts and municipalities are experts in their field.
 They will not hesitate to flex their muscles and use aggressive negotiation tactics against citizens without representation to scare them into a settlement that will greatly benefit the school district or municipality.